swlaschin/fsharpforfunandprofit.com/_posts/2012-06-28-match-expression.md

 // Runtime type tests are not allowed on some types.
 Further type annotations are needed.
 {% endhighlight %}

-The message tells you the problem: ìruntime type tests are not allowed on some typesî.
+The message tells you the problem: ‚Äúruntime type tests are not allowed on some types‚Äù.
-The answer is to ìboxî the value which forces it into a reference type, and then you can type check it:
+The answer is to ‚Äúbox‚Äù the value which forces it into a reference type, and then you can type check it:

 {% highlight fsharp %}
 let detectTypeBoxed v =